Hatae Station: Lines

 The station is served by the Chikuhi Line and is located 10.1 km from the starting point of the line at Meinohama.
 Local and weekday rapid services on the Chikuhi Line stop at this station.

 Station layout

 The station consists of an island platform two tracks.
-The station building is a modern hashigami structure where the station facilities are located on a bridge spanning the platform and which has entrances on both sides of the tracks.
+The station building is a modern elevated structure where the station facilities are located on a bridge spanning the platform and which has entrances on both sides of the tracks.
 The bridge houses a waiting area, a staffed ticket window and ticket gates.
 From there, steps and an elevator give access to the island platform.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket counter which is equipped with a Midori no Madoguchi facility.